Celebrate maple syrup season in Ontario 2026

 Sunderland Maple Festival

-Look forward to music, entertainment, local maple producers and other vendors, pancake breakfasts and even iron forging demonstrations during this outdoor event.
+During this outdoor event, you can look forward to music, entertainment, local maple producers and other vendors, pancake breakfasts and even iron forging demonstrations.

-This event takes place April 6 and 7, 2024 with free admission and parking.
+This event takes place on April 11 and 12, 2026, with free admission and parking.

 Find more maple-inspired highlights at: